Modulational instability of periodic standing waves in the derivative NLS equation: Periodic standing waves in the case of

 When $d \to d_-$, we have $u_2 \to u_1$ and one quadruplet coalesces on the real axis.
 This corresponds to the constant-amplitude wave.
 When $d \to 0$, we have $u_4 \to u_3 = 0$ and both quadruplets coalesce on the imaginary axis.
 At this point, the sign-definite periodic solution is continued for $d \in (0,d_+)$ but another sign-indefinite periodic solution arises.

 If $d \in (0,d_+)$, then the roots of $Q$ are ordered as

-As is described above, two periodic solutions coexist: one sign-definite solution is given by (\ref{3.14}) for $\rho \in [u_2,u_1]$ and the other sign-indefinite solution is given by (\ref{3.14}) after the exchange $u_1$ with $u_3$ and $u_2$ with $u_4$ for $\rho \in [0,u_3]$.
+As is described above, two periodic solutions coexist: one sign-definite solution is given by (\ref{3.14}) for $\rho \in [u_2,u_1]$ and the other sign-indefinite solution is given by (\ref{3.14a}) for $\rho \in [0,u_3]$.
 Extracting the square root analytically yields the sign-indefinite solution in the exact form,